Sorry, you need to enable JavaScript to visit this website.

 The centre is part of the Danish Agency for International Recruitment and Integration, which answers to the Ministry of Immigration and Integration.

-Action plan against anti-semitism in Denmark
+Action plan against antisemitism in Denmark

 In 2020, the government set up a working group to come up with proposals for how to fight anti-Semitism in Denmark.
-Based on the working group's proposals, the government has prepared an action plan against anti-semitism in Denmark.
+Based on the working group's proposals, the government has prepared an action plan against antisemitism in Denmark.
 The report on hate crimes have risen over the recent years, and the action plan initiates broad initiatives, for instance:

-• Mapping the knowledge about and research into anti-Semitism
+• Mapping the knowledge about and research into antisemitism

-• Appointment of national coordinator to combat anti-Semitism
+• Appointment of national coordinator to combat antisemitism

 The following concrete initiatives specifically target children and young people:

-Compulsory classes about the Holocaust in primary and upper secondary education A change is made in the primary school's history canon, so that the existing point, the August Uprising and the Jewish Action 1943, is rewritten to also contain the Holocaust.
+Compulsory classes about the Holocaust in primary and upper secondary education: A change is made in the primary school's history canon, so that the existing point, the August Uprising and the Jewish Action 1943, is rewritten to also contain the Holocaust.
 The change will make it compulsory to teach about the Holocaust in the history subject in primary schools.
-Changes are being made to the curricula for the history subjects in the upper secondary educations, so that teaching about the Holocaust and other genocides is made compulsory.
+Changes are being made to the curricula for the history subjects in upper secondary education so that teaching about the Holocaust and other genocides is made compulsory.

-Education and remembrance of the Holocaust and other genocides shall be promoted The task of promoting educational activities and remembrance of the Holocaust and other genocides continues and is developed.
+Education and remembrance of the Holocaust and other genocides shall be promoted.
+The task of promoting educational activities and remembrance of the Holocaust and other genocides continues and is developed.
 Emphasis is shifted from the preparation of materials to the development of student-engaged teaching activities (e.g., visiting and school services, Auschwitz Day, etc.) and the development of teachers' competencies to teach the subject.
 The effort is aimed at both primary and upper secondary education.

 Teachers must be equipped to avoid exclusion in the school